Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Related Work

-Mathematical models of implied volatility surfaces can be simply classified into two groups~\cite{Homescu2011}.
-The first group is called \emph{indirect methods}, in which an implied volatility is driven by another dynamic model such as local volatility models, stochastic volatility models and L\'{e}vy models.
-Notable studies include~\cite{Merton76optionpricing}, \cite{Heston1993}, \cite{Kou2002jump}, \cite{Chockalingam_2011}, \cite{Kang_2017} and \cite{Shiraya_2018}.
-Models in this group usually have a limited number of parameters, and the volatility term is fitted by the market data along with the asset dynamics, e.g., the geometric Brownian motion and the mean-revision jump-diffusion process.
-These models exhibit a very high degree of mathematical elegance but are sometimes invalid empirically.
+Volatility models in finance can be classified into two groups~\cite{Homescu2011}.
+The first group is called \emph{indirect methods}, in which an implied volatility is driven by another dynamic model such as local volatility models, stochastic volatility models and L\'{e}vy models~\cite{Merton76optionpricing,Heston1993,Kou2002jump,Kang_2017,Shiraya_2018}.
+Models in this group usually have a limited number of parameters, and the volatility term is fitted by the market data along with the asset dynamics such as the geometric Brownian motion and the mean-revision jump-diffusion process.
+These models exhibit mathematical elegance but are sometimes invalid empirically.
 Time-dependent parameters can be included but they will greatly increase computational time and optimisation difficulty in model calibration.
 The second group is called \emph{direct methods}, in which an implied volatility is specified explicitly.
-Direct methods can also be divided into two major types.
+Direct methods can also be divided into two types.
 The first type specifies the dynamics of an implied volatility surface and assumes it evolves continuously over time~\cite{Cont_2002,Carr2010}.
-The second type pays attention to the static representation of implied volatility surfaces.
-It does not consider the evolution of the underlying asset, but uses either parametric or non-parametric methods to fit an implied volatility surface and then for prediction.
+The second type focuses on the static representation of implied volatility surface that uses either parametric or non-parametric methods to fit an implied volatility surface and then for prediction~\cite{Kotze2013,Itkin2015,Corlay2016}.
+Our proposed method is a static model.
+In this group, the stochastic volatility inspired (SVI) model is the most commonly used method~\cite{Gatheral2004}.
+It models the implied volatility slice for a fixed time to maturity.
+Gatheral and Jacquier then further improved the SVI model with a simpler representation on the conditions for no static arbitrage, and this improved SVI model is called the \emph{surface SVI (SSVI)} model, which is the recent advance in mathematical finance and has been widely adopted by investors~\cite{Gatheral2014}.
+Therefore, we choose the SSVI model as one of the benchmarked models in this paper.